-Chiffon is no doubt one of the most popular dressmaking fabric because of its looks, drape and quality.
-It is a diaphanous (almost sheer, thin and lightweight) fabric with a crepe like feel and limp feel and beautiful drape; It can be made of cotton, silk, rayon or synthetic fibers.
+Chiffon is undoubtedly one of the most popular dressmaking fabrics because of its looks, drape, and quality.
+It is a diaphanous (almost sheer, thin and lightweight) fabric with a crepe-like feel, limp feel, and beautiful drape; It can be made of cotton, silk, rayon, or synthetic fibers.

 Qualities of Chiffon as a dressmaking fabric par excellence

 - Chiffon feels a little rough but soft

 - Chiffon is available in many fibers

 - Chiffon is slightly difficult to cut and sew

 - Some quick Frequently Asked Questions on chiffon fabric:

 Chiffon is lightweight

 For dressmaking this quality is definitely an advantage as you can add volume to your dress without adding weight to it.
 Even long gowns with lots of gathers would not feel too much if made in chiffon; in fact chiffon is great for multilayered dress styles.
 Ruffles and pleats will look light and flowy in chiffon.

 Because of its lightweight nature, cotton chiffon is a great fabric for summer wear like nightdresses and evening dresses in place of more heavy fabrics.